nyctu/InterpretablePredictiveMaintenance/README.md

 Following detection, we apply a two-stage Root Cause Analysis:

 1. Clustering of degradation transitions to identify distinct failure modes and track their temporal evolution.
 2. SHAP-based sequential pattern mining on vehicle-level data to group vehicles with similar degradation patterns and uncover consistent feature attributions.
+In particular, early failure symptoms are identified.

 The methodology is validated on real-world industrial data from Component X in the SCANIA Industrial Challenge 2024.